 This is an easy beginner-level cupcake recipe that is fun to make.
-I have several variations so you can make it to follow your dietary restrictions. the texture of these cupcakes is fluffy and soft.
+I have several variations so you can make it to follow your dietary restrictions.
+The texture of these cupcakes is fluffy and soft.
+For more great options, check out more of my gluten-free cupcake recipes!!

 Omg I love this recipe best homemade cupcakes I’ve made 10/10 Recommend making these!”

-Rachel C., Pinterest User.
+Rachel C., Pinterest comment

 1. They are perfect for any occasion.
 School parties, bridal showers, bake sales, birthday parties, or any time!